 Agents will take a commission from the selling price of your home, so you’ll have to decide if their work is worth the price.
 Real estate agents and brokers will work to market your home and assist you throughout the selling process.
 They can save you time and answer questions if you are unfamiliar with the process.

-Before you sign any client paperwork, be sure to pass it by other real estate professionals to make sure you’re getting the best deal possible.
+Before you sell your house and before you sign any client paperwork, be sure to pass it by other real estate professionals to make sure you’re getting the best deal possible.

 3. How to Prepare Your House for Sale

-Before you put your home on the market, it needs to be move-in ready.
+Before you put your house on the market and sell it, it needs to be move-in ready.
 This means that your home should be prepared so you can sell and move out of it almost immediately.

 Take care of all necessary improvements and cleaning around the house, both inside and out.
 Now is the time to get rid of broken or unused equipment and anything else you aren’t planning on bringing with you to your new home.
 If you aren’t sure what needs to be done, hire a home inspector, and write down any recommendations they make.

-Don't feel like you have to sink a lot of money into your home to sell it.
+Don’t feel like you have to sink a lot of money into your house before you can sell it.
 Some homeowners will pay for new carpeting, only to discover the buyer wants to install wooden floors.
-It doesn't have to be perfect, but it does have to be clutter-free.
+It doesn’t have to be perfect, but it does have to be clutter-free.
 Remember, potential buyers have to imagine themselves living there, and a cluttered house will make that harder to do.

 4. Where Will I Be Living?

-Selling your home is considered one of life's biggest stressors, right along with the death of a loved one or starting a new job.
-Research and preparation will help you to feel more in control of the situation.
+Selling your home is considered one of life’s biggest stressors, right along with the death of a loved one or starting a new job.
+Research and preparation will help you to feel more in control of the situation before you sell your house.
 The more you know about the process, the better your decisions will be, so don’t hesitate to ask your realtor any questions you might have.